When and Where is Firefly

 If you leave the Firefly event for any reason, you will not be re-admitted.
 Be prepared with enough water, food, and supplies for your needs for the duration of the event.
 If you forget something, ask a friendly fellow Firefly!

 Early arrival is noon on Monday, July 3rd through Tuesday, July 4th at noon.
 If you plan on being on site before Tuesday at noon, you must be approved.
-Email email@example.com for information.
+Please fill out the Early Arrival Application, or email email@example.com for information.

-A very limited number of vehicles may be able to drive up the trail into the event to unload gear during the early arrival period.
+A very limited number of vehicles may be able to drive up the trail into the event to unload gear during the Early Arrival period.
+To apply for access please fill out the GTFO Vehicle Access Form.
 Only AWD/4WD with high ground clearance will be considered for trail access.
 Be prepared to transfer your gear to a different vehicle, or to haul your gear up the trail with a dolly or cart.
 (If you have extra carts, please bring them!)

 No vehicles will be able to use the trail after 11am on Tuesday — absolutely NO vehicles will be allowed on the event site or up the trail during the event.